-This dairy free hot chocolate is made with almond milk and is perfect for when the weather turns cold and rainy or crisp and snowy.
+This almond milk hot chocolate is dairy free and is perfect for when the weather turns cold and rainy or crisp and snowy.
 This recipe is very simple and uses cocoa instead of melted chocolate for ease.

 Nothing warms me up in the cold weather like a glass of hot chocolate!